NEWEp. 004 — Cleopatra VII on You cannot rule what you cannot reachListen →

 A real link to their work.

-Every episode points you to where the guest lives online.
+Every interview points you to where the guest lives online.
 You leave with one new person whose work you can follow.

 A written piece you can keep.